How to Open a Medical Marijuana Dispensary

 Dispensary Permits recommends that you build a highly qualified diverse team that may include doctors, engineers, horticulturists, administrators rich in management experience, managers with security experience and managers with operational, zoning and financial experience in medical marijuana.
 The quality of your board members and employees is a major factor in first consideration by the division set to grade your organization’s ability to provide medical grade marijuana to the state’s qualifying patients.
 It may also be a considering factor in the case of 2 applications being tied.

-Ideally the team will allow for a master editor and a director to insure all deadlines are met and the proposal comes across as if it is from one voice, even though all team members have contributed items for the application response.
-During this time, you’ll be running 2 businesses, one business to obtain the marijuana business permit, the other to build out the business plan if awarded a permit.
+Ideally, the team will allow for a master editor and a director to ensure all deadlines are met and the proposal comes across as if it is from one voice, even though all team members have contributed items for the application response.
+During this time, you’ll be running two businesses, one business to obtain the marijuana business permit, the other to build out the business plan if awarded a permit.
 Team members will have to solicit letters of recommendation from mayors, city council members, police chiefs and zoning commissioners while having the medical marijuana experience to build out the facility.
 Having qualified personnel is the key, as well as the team’s ability to train less experienced members.

 Before you embark on the journey to open a medical marijuana dispensary, you should take the time to understand the financial and time requirements.
 It’s important to weigh your investment in time and money.
-If you are in position where you are well capitalized, ensure you do your due diligence when looking to hire consultants when putting together your project team as it can be very expensive.
+If you are in a position where you are well capitalized, ensure you do your due diligence when looking to hire consultants when putting together your project team as it can be very expensive.

 The proof of capitalization as required in all of the medical marijuana state’s application responses is expensive, and rarely under $250,000 in proven liquid assets.
 Since proof of capitalization is such a high priority in these application processes it’s often used as a tiebreaker in the event of applications graded as a tie.
 As consultants, we recommend having much more liquid capital than the application response requires.
-The application capitalization requirements are often over burdening to the financial resources of a small mom and pop type operation, but the industry has positions to fill for experienced managers.
+The application capitalization requirements are often overburdening to the financial resources of a small mom and pop type operation, but the industry has positions to fill for experienced managers.
 Even experienced entrepreneurs may be torn between debt and equity.
 A Dispensary Permits representative can walk you through the benefits and pitfalls of each.

 SUITABILITY OF YOUR FACILITY LOCATION